Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to vemurafenib.
-Your doctor will check your skin for any changes regularly during your treatment and for up to 6 months after treatment.
+Your doctor will check your skin before starting treatment, every 2 months during your treatment, and for up to 6 months after treatment.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.